-In this Section, the results of the new analysis are presented and compared with the previously published CJ15 results [3].
+In this section, the results of the new analysis are presented and compared with the previously published CJ15 results [3].

 Figure 1 compares the lepton pair production cross section ratios from E866 and SeaQuest with our calculations before and after including SeaQuest data into the CJ22 fit.
 The comparison is done separately for the kinematics of each experiment, with E866 using a 800 GeV proton beam and SeaQuest a 120 GeV beam, and each experiment accessing a different range of lepton pair mass M. For the SeaQuest data, we include the spectrometer acceptance matrix provided in Ref.
 [5], which has a relatively small effect on an already relatively flat observable.
+The figure also demonstrates the role of the quark / antiquark ratio anticorrelation discussed earlier.